Thales Luna (formerly SafeNet Luna) HSM

 5.2 Import Application Certificate and Keys

-Starting with NSX Advanced Load Balancer version 22.1.1, certificate and SSL key can be imported through CLI and API.
+NSX Advanced Load Balancer supports certificate and SSL key can import through the UI and CLI.

 To import the certificate, via the CLI, set the field